filecoin-project/filecoin-docs/reference/general/README.md

 * [`NFT.storage`](https://nft.storage/) - beta service from Protocol Labs for storing off-chain _NFT_ data on IPFS and Filecoin.
 * [`Web3.storage`](https://web3.storage/) - beta service from Protocol Labs for storing off-chain _dApp_ data on IPFS and Filecoin, with help from Pinata (a fast IPFS Pinning Service) to [distribute the content across IPFS](https://www.pinata.cloud/blog/protocol-labs-and-pinata)
 * [`Slate.host`](https://github.com/filecoin-project/slate/#developer-api) - has a Developer API that allows you upload files with an account
-* [`Textile.io's tools`](https://docs.textile.io/) - suite of tools for interacting with IPFS and Filecoin
-  * includes The Hub, Buckets, ThreadsDB, Powergate, [Tableland](https://tableland.xyz/), and Filecoin bridges to Polygon and NEAR
+* [`Textile.io's tools`](https://docs.textile.io/) - suite of tools for interacting with IPFS and Filecoin, including [Tableland](https://tableland.xyz/) and Filecoin bridges to Polygon and NEAR.
-  * [Powergate](https://docs.textile.io/powergate/) - infrastructure tool for using IPFS for hot storage and retrieval and Filecoin for cold, with deal helpers and other convenience features
-  * [Textile Buckets](https://docs.textile.io/buckets/) - simplified cloud bucket store on IPFS with archive to Filecoin option using Powergate under the hood
 * [Fleek’s tools](https://fleek.co/) - provides access to Fleek’s hosted services using IPFS, Textile, Filecoin, Ethereum, etc.
   * [Space SDK](https://docs.fleek.co/space-sdk/overview/) - modular JavaScript/Typescript library and set of interfaces that packages tools and features enabled by Open Web protocols like IPFS, Textile, Filecoin, and Ethereum.
-  * [Space Daemon](https://docs.fleek.co/space-daemon/overview/) - packages together IPFS, Textile Threads and Buckets, and Textile Powergate into one easy to install background service
+  * [Space Daemon](https://docs.fleek.co/space-daemon/overview/) - packages together IPFS and tools from Textile into one easy to install background service.

 ### Message signing tools